The humble toothbrush might not be the most exciting thing in your life, for many of us using such is a necessity rather than a desire.

 It is therefore clear that something that Boie offered touched people enough to back it.
 Was it the fact it was BPA free?
 The brush heads needed replacing only every 6 months rather than 3?
 Or perhaps because it is toted as being 100% Recyclable, which we’ll cover in more detail below.

-But whatever the reason, it has allowed the company to prosper and now in January 2018, a couple of years on, I am taking a look at version 2.0 of the Boie USA toothbrush.
+But whatever the reason, it has allowed the company to prosper and now, a couple of years on, I am taking a look at version 2.0 of the Boie USA toothbrush.

 100% Recyclable Toothbrush